bruceallday/RateMyRecipe/README.md

 ## Dynamic user card

 ## See authorised user options
-A dynamic simplified approach too CRUD operations.
 View delete and update options only on your own recipe card(s).
 ![](./screenshots/recipe-card.png)

 ### Update your recipe